 European Researchers’ Night is a science event that makes science and the work of scientists familiar to audiences all over Europe.
 It aims to answer people’s questions about science and research and to lead to new questions and answers.
 Over the course of the day and throughout the night, children, adolescents, adults, and older people can get to know more about science through workshops, meetings with researchers, lectures and laboratory visits.
 European Researchers’ Night opens doors to the places where scientists work, and also brings research to unusual places.

 The event takes place annually on the last Friday of September.
-The next European Researchers’ Night will be held in around 300 cities simultaneously across Europe on 29 September 2017.
-This year it is possible to participate in the event in fourteen locations in Finland.
-The programme in September includes Espoo, Helsinki, Joensuu, Jyväskylä, Kajaani, Kuopio, Lahti, Oulu, Rovaniemi, Savonlinna, Sodankylä, Tampere, Turku and Vantaa.
-The European Researchers´ Night in Finland is part of the the “Finland 100 years” centenary programme.
+The next European Researchers’ Night will be held in around 300 cities simultaneously across Europe on 28 September 2018.
+This year it is possible to participate in the event in eleven locations in Finland.
+The programme in September includes Espoo, Helsinki, Joensuu, Jyväskylä, Kajaani, Kokkola, Kuopio, Oulu, Sodankylä, Tampere and Turku.

-European Researchers’ Night in Finland is organised by the University of Jyväskylä, the University of Tampere, the University of Oulu, the University of Lapland, the University of Helsinki, the University of Turku, the Åbo Akademi, the University of Eastern Finland, the Tampere University of Technology, the Hanken School of Economics, the Lahti University of Applied Sciences, Lahti University Campus, the University of the Arts Helsinki, VTT Technical Research Centre of Finland, the Federation of Finnish Learned Societies and the Finnish Science Centre Heureka.
+European Researchers’ Night in Finland is organised by the University of Jyväskylä, the University of Tampere, the University of Oulu, the University of Helsinki, the University of Turku, the Åbo Akademi, the University of Eastern Finland, the Tampere University of Technology, the Hanken School of Economics, the University of the Arts Helsinki, VTT Technical Research Centre of Finland and the Federation of Finnish Learned Societies.

 This European Researchers’ Night project is funded by the European Commission under the Marie Skłodowska-Curie actions under contract number 722854.